Today I’m going to show you how to build your own cheap and easy Smart Home from scratch.

 Yes & No, this really depends on your type of smart light switch.
 A lot of smart light switches will require a neutral, in fact, most will.
 There are a few options when you are trying to install a smart light switch and admittedly unless you’re DIY Savvy, it can be a bit of a pain.

-If you’re looking for a “No Neutral” solution, you can purchase a module that’ll solve this for you, this is the one I recommend.
+If you’re looking for a “No Neutral” solution, you can purchase a module that’ll solve this for you.

 If you’re feeling uncomfortable with all this, Philips Hue has come to save the day!
 They have a magnetic wall switch that you can just slap on your wall and it gets to work.
 Best of all?
 It’s super cheap!

 A smart home wireless video doorbell is very different from your conventional video home recording system, you’ll find these are 99% of the time cloud-based and work with sensors on the camera to send a signal to the server via your Wi-Fi connection and then to your connected devices like your phone.

 This is totally subjective, but I only really have 3 suggestions for the best smart home doorbells and they are: